Notice: This page requires JavaScript to function properly.

 copy

-"As you might expect, the ColumnTransformer is a transformer, so it includes all the necessary methods for a transformer, such as .fit(), .fit_transform(), and .transform().
+The ColumnTransformer is itself a transformer, so it provides the standard methods .fit(), .fit_transform(), and .transform().

 Suppose you have a dataset with features 'education', 'income', 'job'.
 What will happen with the 'income' column after running the following code?
 (Notice that the remainder argument is not specified)